Exploring accessibility for PDFs

 Access to Adobe Acrobat Pro

 • MU: The Division of Information Technology (DoIT) offers Adobe Acrobat as part of the Adobe Creative Cloud.
-An annual license costs $60.

 • UMSL: Information Technology Services (ITS) provides access to the Adobe Suite.
 Check with your department to confirm access.

 • UMKC: See Information Services for access and licensing for Adobe Creative Cloud.
-The cost is $275 per year for faculty and staff, though it is also available at some computer lab locations.

-• S&T: A subscription to Adobe Creative Cloud costs $150 per year, billed at $12.50 per month.
+• S&T: A subscription to Adobe Creative Cloud.

 Addressing accessibility barriers with scanned PDFs

 The most problematic PDFs are scanned files, as these are usually read online as images and not as text.
 The first step toward PDF accessibility is ensuring that it has optical character recognition, or OCR.
 Can you copy and paste text from your PDF?
 If not, then you must first edit it so that it has OCR.
+Additional information about scanning documents to PDF and utilizing OCR software is available through Adobe Support in the section, Scan and OCR.

-If you are creating a new scan, ask your department or library for access to an OCR-enabled scanner.
+Note: If you are creating a new scan, ask your department or library for access to an OCR-enabled scanner.

 Exporting Microsoft documents to PDF